vaginessa/Linder/README.md

 Just make sure apktool and apksigner are properly installed.

 NOTE:- If you are using APKTOOL on Termux then it may not work.
 I mean it works but it fails to output the Manifest in proper encoding.
+And because of it the script throws an UnicodeDecodeError, which is fixable if opened as ISO-8859-1 but it throws another error.(I think it is also fixable, I'll try to fix it in the next update :p)

 ## Usage